pay-now/paynow-opencart/README.EN.md

 ![Installation step 3][ext3]

-4. In the section `Upload your extension` use the ption `Upload` and point to the archive containing the plugin (downloaded in the 1st step)
+4. In the section `Upload your extension` use the option `Upload` and point to the archive containing the plugin (downloaded in the 1st step)

 ## Configuration